 Life Choices: Choosing Consumption First

-Stop and think for a moment about the big life decisions you’ve made.
-Were any of them completely dissociated from your consumption of consumer goods and services?
-Or, very likely, was every one of them consumption-entwined, if not consumption-centric?
-Let’s examine the major life choices made by most people and see to what extent they represent freedom and individuality, and to what extent they represent something else.
+Let’s look at the major life choices made by most people and see to what extent they represent freedom and individuality, and to what extent they represent something else.

 If income were no part of the decision, would you have made the same choice?

-Don’t confuse this question with its trite variation, “If you were a millionaire/billionaire, would you…” because that form simply assumes that having enough money in a pile would feed your consumption desires without need for further income.
-That’s not what we’re asking here.
+Don’t confuse this question with its trite variation, “If you were a millionaire/billionaire, would you…” because that form simply assumes that you could feed all your consumption desires without need for further income.
+That’s not what I’m asking here.